 Jeske (Jes) is our trainee Educational Assistance Dog.
-She is 2 years old and is working towards Assessment six of the School Dog training programme, with the charity Dogs Helping Kids: www.dogshelpingkids.co.uk
+She is nearly 3 years old and is working towards assessment six of the School Dog training programme, with the charity Dogs Helping Kids: www.dogshelpingkids.co.uk

 So far she has successfully completed five assessments with the charity, as well as passing basic and advanced puppy training.
 This training programme tests her suitability to assist children through eight assessments of increasing difficulty.
-In addition to this, she also undertakes training classes with a local APDT trainer.
+In addition to this, she also undertakes training classes with an APDT trainer.

-At the moment Jes has very little interaction with the children, working only with one child from Year 6 each day, for a short time.
+At the moment Jes has limited interaction with the children, working with one child from Year 6 each day.
 These children are learning about the five freedoms of animal ownership and are helping to teach Jes the correct way to interact with children, as well as teaching her how to listen to children read.
 The charity believes that this gradual introduction to working with children, results in calm dogs, who see the school environment as their second home.

-In addition to training Jes, our Bursar also runs an education programme devised by the charity called ‘How to Speak Dog'.
+In addition to training Jes, our Bursar also runs an education programme devised by the charity called ‘Learn To Speak Dog'.
 This teaches the children how to interpret dog body language, as well as how to behave around dogs.
 The objective of this programme is dog bite prevention as well as responsible dog ownership.

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.